 The main attraction of the Tateyama Kurobe Alpine Route is the magnificent scenery of the Tateyama Mountain Range, part of the Chubu Sangaku National Park.
 Visitors can enjoy varying vistas during different seasons of the year.
 In spring, accumulated snow, especially around the upper sections of Midagahara and Murodo, form a majestic snow corridor whose snow walls reach up to 20 meters high.
 A section of the snow corridor around Murodo is open to pedestrians usually from mid April to mid June.

-In 2015, the snow corridor is open to pedestrians from April 16 to June 22.
-On the opening day, the snow walls reached a height of up to 19 meters.
+In 2017, the snow corridor is scheduled to be open to pedestrians from April 15 to June 22.

 Summer and autumn attract visitors with beautiful landscapes, alpine flowers (especially around June through August) and autumn leaves.
 The fall colors typically reach their best around Murodo and Daikanbo from late September to early October, and they gradually descend the mountain slopes, arriving at the lower elevations from late October to early November.